groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 First, stop defining the `databaseContext` environment value, since it is useless.

-For `@Query` to be able to feed from a database manager, it is necessary to instruct all `Queryable` types to access the database through this database manager, instead of `DatabaseContext`.
+For `@Query` to be able to feed from a database manager, it is necessary to instruct `Queryable` types to access the database through this database manager, instead of `DatabaseContext`.

 - For ``Queryable`` types, build the publisher from a database manager instead of a database context: